Please select a partnership to see additional information:

 2.21 Female genital mutilation

-- Legislation, policy and mandatory reporting of FGM
+- Legislation, policy and mandatory reporting of FGM(Jump to)

-- Identifying a child who has been subject to FGM or who is at risk of being abused through FGM
+- Identifying a child who has been subject to FGM or who is at risk of FGM(Jump to)

 The World Health Organisation (WHO) defines female genital mutilation (FGM) as: “all procedures which involve partial or total removal of the external female genitalia or injury to female genital organs whether for cultural or other non-therapeutic reasons” (WHO, 1996).